 Mrs. Martin was presented not only with proclamations from the Missouri House and Senate and a resolution from the College — which were read at the event — but also with a replica of a new plaque inside the Campus Center.

 A reception inside the Robert H. Martin Campus Center followed the unveiling of the building’s new name.

-To watch the building naming ceremony in its entirety, click here.
+To watch the building naming ceremony in its entirety, click here for the recorded livestream.

 To view our entire photo gallery on Facebook, click here.

 Previous stories on Mr. Martin:

 - MCC-Longview building to be renamed for long-serving trustee Robert H. Martin